zh/scaffold-eth/README.md

 📝 Edit your frontend `App.jsx` in `packages/react-app/src`

-For using with other blockchains change target network:
+For using with different blockchains change target network:

 ```js
 const targetNetwork = NETWORKS.testnetSmartBCH;